 If you wait until the week of the deadline to complete and submit your FAFSA to SCC, you will not meet the deadline.
 FAFSA forms may take up to five days or longer to process first with the Department of Education, and then you may have to complete required financial aid paperwork with the SCC Financial Aid Office.

-Applicants who submit a new SCC admissions application, an official high school transcript, a SCC scholarship application, a 2019-20 FAFSA, and/or required financial aid paperwork after July 11, 2019 will not be accepted into the Promise program.
+Applicants who submit a new SCC admissions application, an official high school transcript, a SCC scholarship application, a 2020-21 FAFSA, and/or required financial aid paperwork after July 09, 2020 cannot be guaranteed acceptance into the Promise program.

 For students who meet all of the required criteria, Sandhills Community College will agree to pay the tuition and technology/activity fees up to the in-state rate for two years, including summer terms.

 - SCC will cover tuition up to the in-state rate for courses taken by out of state students.
 If an out of state student receives other forms of financial aid that cover the in-state tuition portion, the student will not be eligible for the Sandhills Promise Program.